-\begin{remark} The coreset guarantee states that \eqref{eqn:coreset} should hold for {\em all} capacity vectors $\avg \in (w_P(P) - m) \cdot \calB$.
-Requiring $\avg \in (w_P(P) - m) \cdot \calB$ is necessary since we only need to focus on \emph{feasible} capacity vector $\avg$ for which there exists $\sigma$ such that $\sigma \sim (h,\calB)$.\footnote{To see this, note that we require $\sigma(p,\cdot)\in w_P(p)\cdot \frac{w_P(P)-m}{w_P(P)}\cdot \calB$, hence $\avg= \sum_{p\in P} \sigma(p,\cdot) = (w_P(P) - m) \cdot \calB$. } It is important to note that our notion of coreset preserves the cost for all centers $C$ and all feasible capacity constraints $\avg$ {\em simultaneously}, and for an assignment structure constraint $\calB$ given in advance.
-Hence, as also noted in previous works~\cite{SSS19,huang2019coresets,BandyapadhyayFS21,braverman2022power}, the guarantee that the cost is preserved for all $h$ simultaneously implies that such a coreset simultaneously captures all types of upper/lower bound capacity constraints of the form $l_c \leq \|\sigma(\cdot, c)\|_1 \leq u_c$.
-Hence, we do not need to specify capacity upper/lower bounds in our coreset definition, even the original clustering problem we intend to solve may have such constraints.
-Throughout, our goal is to obtain an $(\eps,\calB,m)$-coreset for fixed $\calB$ and $m$.
-If the context is clear, we also use the shorthand $\eps$-coreset in replacement of $(\eps, \calB, m)$-coreset. \end{remark}
+It is important to note that our notion of coreset preserves the cost for all centers $C$ and all feasible capacity constraints $\avg$ {\em simultaneously}, and for an assignment structure constraint $\calB$ given in advance.
+Hence, as also noted in previous works~\cite{BandyapadhyayFS21,braverman2022power}, the guarantee that the cost is preserved for all $h$ simultaneously implies that such a coreset simultaneously captures all types of upper/lower bound capacity constraints of the form $\ell_c \leq \|\sigma(\cdot, c)\|_1 \leq u_c$; summarized by the following claim.